Using the Auto-Tagger¶

 If beets finds an album or item in your library that seems to be the same as the one you’re importing, you may see a prompt like this:

 This album is already in the library!
-[S]kip new, Keep both, Remove old?
+[S]kip new, Keep all, Remove old, Merge all?

-Beets wants to keep you safe from duplicates, which can be a real pain, so you have three choices in this situation.
-You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; or you can remove the existing music and choose the new stuff.
-If you choose that last “trump” option, any duplicates will be removed from your library database—and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.
+Beets wants to keep you safe from duplicates, which can be a real pain, so you have four choices in this situation.
+You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can remove the existing music and choose the new stuff; or you can merge all the new and old tracks into a single album.
+If you choose that “remove” option, any duplicates will be removed from your library database—and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.

 If you choose to keep two identically-named albums, beets can avoid storing both in the same directory.
 See Album Disambiguation for details.

 You may have noticed by now that beets’ autotagger works pretty well for most files, but can get confused when files don’t have any metadata (or have wildly incorrect metadata).
 In this case, you need acoustic fingerprinting, a technology that identifies songs from the audio itself.
 With fingerprinting, beets can autotag files that have very bad or missing tags.
 The “chroma” plugin, distributed with beets, uses the Chromaprint open-source fingerprinting technology, but it’s disabled by default.
 That’s because it’s sort of tricky to install.
 See the Chromaprint/Acoustid Plugin page for a guide to getting it set up.

 Before you jump into acoustic fingerprinting with both feet, though, give beets a try without it.
 You may be surprised at how well metadata-based matching works.